14 Best Cable Chest Exercises (With Workout Routines)

 During dumbbell incline bench presses, the resistance is directly downward, and your triceps brachii take over much of the force from your chest at the top of the press.

-In contrast, the incline cable bench press maintains more focus on your upper pectoralis major throughout the movement because the resistance originates from an angle, and you have to push the stirrups upward and pull them inward at the top of the movement.
+In contrast, the incline cable bench press focuses more on your upper pectoralis major throughout the movement because the resistance originates from an angle, and you have to push the stirrups upward and pull them inward at the top of the movement.

 How To Do

-2. Attach stirrup handles to the low pulleys and lie down on the bench with your feet flat on the floor.
+3. Attach stirrup handles to the low pulleys and lie on the bench with your feet flat on the floor.

-3. Exhale as you extend your elbows up to move your arms up and inwards until your hand meet.
+4. Exhale as you extend your elbows up to move your arms up and inwards until your hands meet.

-4. Squeeze your chest at the top of the movement and then inhale as you slowly release back to the starting position.
+5. Squeeze your chest at the top of the movement and then inhale as you slowly release to the starting position.

 Cable Decline Bench Press